15 Classic least squares

 15.2.1 Projection matrices

-Substituting the OLS solution (Equation 15.3) in Equation 14.11 we obtain the matrix \(\mathbf{P}_{\mathbf{x}}\), that project the vector \(\mathbf{y}\) on the sub space of \(\mathbb{R}^{n}\) generated by the matrix of the regressors \(\mathbf{X}\), i.e. \[ \mathbf{P}_{\mathbf{x}} = \mathbf{X} (\mathbf{X}^{\top} \mathbf{X})^{-1} \mathbf{X}^{\top} \text{.} \tag{15.6}\]
+Substituting the OLS solution (Equation 15.3) in Equation 14.11, we obtain the matrix \(\mathbf{P}_{\mathbf{x}}\), which projects the vector \(\mathbf{y}\) on the subspace of \(\mathbb{R}^{n}\) generated by the matrix of the regressors \(\mathbf{X}\), i.e. \[ \mathbf{P}_{\mathbf{x}} = \mathbf{X} (\mathbf{X}^{\top} \mathbf{X})^{-1} \mathbf{X}^{\top} \text{.} \tag{15.6}\]

 Projection matrix \(\mathbf{P}_{\mathbf{x}}\)